johnpeart/dept-of-bad-ideas/_guest-guides/06-the-big-idea.md

 - how practical the solution is
 - whether I would personally vote for it

-Each of these criteria are scored on a scale of -5 to +5 points.
+Each of these criteria are scored on a scale of 0 to 10 points.
+There are 50 points available in this round.

 In this round, you will gain points if: